mendelordanza/CurlSample/README.md

             .build()
 ```

-Just type 'curl' on your logcat and you will see the results
+Just type 'curl' on your logcat and you will see the results when you made an http request

 # That's it!